mt-sre/mt-sre.github.io/content/en/docs/creating-addons/monitoring/deadmanssnitch_integration.md

 resource is then created and applied to Hive alongside the Add-On [SelectorSyncSet (SSS)](https://github.com/openshift/hive/blob/master/docs/syncset.md#selectorsyncset-object-definition).

+### DeadmansSnitchIntegration Resource
-### The default DDS configurations which will be created if you specify the bare minimum fields under 'deadmanssnitch' field in addon metadata
+The default DMS configurations which will be created if you specify the bare minimum fields under 'deadmanssnitch' field in addon metadata:

 ```yaml
 - apiVersion: deadmanssnitch.managed.openshift.io/v1alpha1